The Tanzania surf scene is not what is attracting people to this country, but there is still plenty ogfpoints, reefs and beaches to explore.

-Surfing is not big in Tanzania but it is one of the most visited countries in eastern Africa with the majestic Kilimanjaro and the tropic paradise of Zanzibar.
+Tanzania is one of the most visited countries in eastern Africa with the majestic Kilimanjaro and the tropic paradise of Zanzibar.
 This of course means a well-developed infrastructure for travellers and a lot of commodities around.

 You do have to look out for yourself as theft can be a hazard here, especially in Dar es Salaam and in Stone Town on Zanzibar.
 Don’t make this frighten you though, as most Tanzanians are super welcoming and they will make your visit a rewarding.

 And yes, it really is possible to surf here.
-In fact this might be one of the better surf options on the east coast of Africa, especially if you go to the coastline along the east of Zanzibar.
+In fact the Tanzania surf might be one of the better surf options on the east coast of Africa, especially if you go to the coastline along the east of Zanzibar.
 You find reef breaks along the southeast and northeast coast.
 These spots are seemingly untouched as you hardly ever find other surfers in the water.

 The Waves in Tanzania